Updated: Oct 16

 Some traits someone with BPD has are the inability to maintain stable relationships, experiencing heavy mood swings, manipulative behavior, and splitting.

 Early-life traumas can lead to attachment issues, PTSD, complex PTSD, and BPD.
 It can develop in lite versions of all of these mental illnesses as well.
 BPD patients are extremely sensitive.
 They will feel fantastic one day, and then their mood will sink the next day when people do not live up to their expectations.
 These mood swings are often misdiagnosed as Bipolar Disorder.
-However, People with BPD's identity is formed by how they are treated by others.
+However, People with BPD identities are formed by how they are treated by others.

 BPD patients frequently feel trapped and emotionally manipulated into loving someone.
 There's a lot of splitting going on as well.
 It means that when they interact with a group of individuals, they will adore some of them and despise others.